sevenwire/forgery/README.markdown

     Forgery(:monetary).formatted_money # => "$3.48"
     Forgery(:monetary).money :min => 100, :max => 1000 # => "923.36"

+##Customization
+You can utilize the directories generated in /lib to customize the behavior of forgery.
+Examples of each of these components are available in the source.

+###Dictionaries
+Dictionaries are files with no extensions.
+Entries are separated by new lines.

+###Forgeries
+Forgeries are classes that inherit from the Forgery class.
+A basic forgery definition is as follows

+class NewForgery < Forgery
+end

+###Extensions
+Extensions are additional methods/functionality that are added to classes (Ruby core or otherwise) that are loaded by Forgery.
+Follow standard Ruby practices.

+###Formats
+Formatting for numerical fields.
+Each numerical entry corresponds to a # mark.

 ## DOCUMENTATION

 Documentation can be found at [http://sevenwire.github.com/forgery/](http://sevenwire.github.com/forgery/)